-The Company's common shares are publicly traded on the Toronto Stock Exchange under the trading symbol KLS and the NYSE American Exchange under the trading symbol KlQ.
+The Company's common shares are publicly traded on the Toronto Stock Exchange under the trading symbol KLS and the NYSE American Exchange under the trading symbol KIQ.
 The Company was listed on the Toronto Stock Exchange on May 22, 2014 and on the NYSE American Exchange on October 14, 2014.
 The Company operates in combination with the Company's wholly owned subsidiaries Kelso Technologies (USA) Inc, KIQ X Industries Inc., Kel-Flo Industries Inc. (formerly Kelso Innovative Solutions Inc.), KIQ Industries Inc. and KXITM WildertecTM Industries Inc.

 Over the past five years Management has established multi-million dollar sales of the Company's products to North American rail tank car manufacturers (OEM) and retrofit/repair businesses.
-Revenues over the last five audited year end periods were as follows: \$7,425,707 for the year ended December 31, 2021; \$11,149,130 for the year ended December 31, 2020; \$20,550,682 for the year ended December 31, 2019; \$12,716,596 for the year ended December 31, 2018; and \$6,062,778 for the year ended December 31, 2017.
+Revenues over the last five audited year end periods were as follows: \$10,931,188 for the year ended December 31, 2022; \$7,425,707 for the year ended December 31, 2021; \$11,149,130 for the year ended December 31, 2020; \$20,550,682 for the year ended December 31, 2019; and \$12,716,596 for the year ended December 31, 2018.

-The Company's net earnings (loss) performance over the last five year end periods were as follows: net loss of \$2,758,567 for the year ended December 31, 2021; net loss of \$1,307,890 for the year ended December 31, 2020; net income of \$3,334,043 for the year ended December 31, 2019; net income of \$194,453 for the year ended December 31, 2018 and a net loss of \$5,015,911 for the year ended December 31, 2017.
+The Company's net earnings (loss) performance over the last five year end periods were as follows: net loss of \$1,355,417 for the year ended December 31, 2022; net loss of \$2,758,567 for the year ended December 31, 2021; net loss of \$1,307,890 for the year ended December 31, 2020; net income of \$3,334,043 for the year ended December 31, 2019; net income of \$194,453 for the year ended December 31, 2018.

 The rail tank car industry is historically cyclical.
 The Company's primary market (hazmat rail tank cars) slowed considerably during the rail recession in 2016 and 2017 and improved in 2018 and 2019 to restore the Company's financial health.
 In 2020 and 2021 COVID-19 delivered a powerful economic setback for Kelso as the pandemic significantly reshaped the business dynamics in the rail tank car industry.
-Given the unprecedented challenges of this crisis the Company's main focus was the containment of negative impacts on the Company's longer-term business model and the protection of the Company's key productive assets and its ability to continue business operations.
+Given the unprecedented challenges of this crisis the Company's main focus was the containment of negative impacts on the Company's longer-term business model and the protection of the Company's key productive assets, research and development and its ability to continue business operations.
 The Company concentrated on preparedness for post-pandemic normalization and readiness for a strong restart of business growth.
+In 2022 revenues improved by 47% which allowed Kelso to continue its R&D projects in both the rail and automotive industries.

-Financial performance in 2021 suffered due to a 33% decline in sales activity over the prior year and an 8% increase in operating expenses.
-Both of these items impacted the Company's abilities to continue business operations.
-This economic decline clearly highlighted the seriousness of the potential threat to the Company's business survival.
-The OEM rail tank car producers went into hibernation in April 2020 and have yet to return in a meaningful way.
+Financial performance in 2022 saw sales recover by 47% after a dramatic 33% setback in 2021.
+Both of these items raised concerns of the Company's abilities to continue business operations.
+The OEM rail tank car producers slowed in April 2020 and have started to improve modestly.
 The retrofit and repair business segments remained open allowing the continuation of the Company's operations.
 Industry experts anticipate that the OEM producers will return to better production and retrofit operations in 2023.
-Management believes that revenue streams from rail tank car operations should begin to improve.
+Management believes that revenue streams from rail tank car operations should continue to improve slowly over the upcoming years.

-The Company's working capital was \$7,893,166 as at September 30, 2022 although \$4,463,182 is invested in inventories for future deliveries.
+The Company's working capital was \$7,000,568 as at December 31, 2022 that includes \$4,144,196 in inventories required for timely future deliveries.
 Capital resources are expected to protect the Company's ability to conduct ongoing business operations for the foreseeable future.